 Sexual harassment, sexual violence and other gender-based harassment occurring in the college setting implicates a federal law called Title IX of the Higher Education Amendments of 1972, which prohibits discrimination on the basis of sex in education programs or activities and which triggers certain responsibilities on the part of the college.
 Orange Coast College has a Title IX Coordinator who can help explain the college’s responsibilities in these cases.
-The Title IX Office is the Vice President of Student Services, Kristin Clark, who can be contacted at (714) 432-5897.
+The Title IX Office is located in the Administration Building.
+Orange Coast College's Title IX Coordinator is Shannon Quihuiz at (714) 432-5930.

 OCC is committed to maintaining a positive learning, working and living environment.
 The college will not tolerate acts of sexual harassment or sexual violence or related retaliation against or by any employee or student.
 When sexual harassment or sexual violence has occurred and is brought to the attention of a responsible administrator, steps will be taken to end the harassment or violence, prevent its reoccurrence, and address its effects.